 After graduating from college, Lori and Al made their home in St. Bernard Parish where they ran a small family-owned grocery store and Lori taught school at St. Bernard High.
 Returning home to Denham Springs in 1989 to raise their children, Al established an accounting practice and Lori taught school at French Settlement High and Denham Springs High and later at the Livingston Parish Adult Education Center in Walker, Louisiana.

 Through teaching, Lori developed her passion for helping her students and the families in the community by getting involved when people needed help.
-For example, when the parish required all students to wear uniforms, Lori established Clothe A Child, an organization that provided uniforms to thousands of underprivileged children in Livingston Parish.
+When the parish required all students to wear uniforms, Lori and several friends established Clothe A Child, an organization that provided uniforms to thousands of underprivileged children in Livingston Parish.
 Additionally, since 2005, she has been an active member of the civic organization, the Denham Springs Pilot Club where she was Pilot of the Year in 2016.
-She currently serves as the president-elect and is involved in efforts to address the needs of children and adults with disabilities in Livingston Parish with projects such as an accessible playground in Denham Springs, Kid’s Corner Playland, and Challengers Field in Walker, a ballfield for persons with disabilities.
+She currently serves as the president and is involved in their efforts to address the needs of children and adults with disabilities in Livingston Parish with projects such as an accessible playground in Denham Springs, Kid’s Corner Playland, and Challengers Field in Walker, a ballfield for persons with disabilities.

 Lori is not afraid to stand up and speak out for people who are being unfairly treated, no matter where that takes her in Louisiana or even in Washington DC.
 After her oldest daughter experienced a life threatening reaction to a medication, Lori testified before a Congressional Committee in Washington D.C.
 After speaking before the committee, sharing her daughter’s story with multiple media outlets, actively working to inform and warn other parents and patients about the drug’s side effects, and challenging the drug manufacturer, her efforts were rewarded when the FDA required the drug company to include a rare black box warning to the medication packaging informing all patients of the potential deadly side effects.